mkobayashime/google-meet-global-shortcuts/README.md

 # Google Meet - Global Shortcuts

-Chrome Extension for adding shortcuts for toggling microphone/camera even when you're in other tabs
+Chrome Extension which provides shortcuts for turning on/off microphone/camera even when you're in other tabs

 ## Usage